MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/modern-inbox-store-apps-troubleshooting-guidance.md

 1. The effective policy on the client computer is empty.
 2. The AppLocker service is disabled.

 The AppLocker rules remain enforced even though the service has been stopped and the rules have been deleted from the user interface.
 This can occur when a Group Policy administrator deletes all AppLocker rules and disables the AppLocker service in a single Group Policy update.
-The effect of this is that the AppLocker service is disabled before it can update the effective policy on the client computer, and as a result, AppLocker rules continue to be enforced.
+The effect of this is that the AppLocker service is disabled before it can update the effective policy on the client computer.
+As a result, AppLocker rules continue to be enforced.

 #### Solution

 To resolve this condition, remove all AppLocker rules and stop the service.
-That is to delete all the AppLocker rules in the Group Policy Object (GPO), push out that update to allow the empty AppLocker policy to be applied on the client computers, and then separately disable the service on those client computers.
+That is, delete all the AppLocker rules in the Group Policy Object (GPO), push out that update to allow the empty AppLocker policy to be applied on the client computers, and then separately disable the service on those client computers.
 For more information, see
 [AppLocker Rules Still Enforced After the Service is Stopped](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/hh310286(v=ws.10)).

 To terminate AppLocker rule enforcement, follow these steps: